amplience/dc-extension-media-gallery/docs/features.md

 - name descending
 - additional metadata ascending and descending

 After a collection has been sorted, you can manually re-order using drag-and-drop.
+The order is saved to the content item.
+Any newly imported items will always appear at the end, so remember to re-sort the collection when importing, or manually position the new items.